apache/samza/docs/learn/documentation/0.7.0/introduction/architecture.md

 ![diagram-small](/img/0.7.0/learn/documentation/introduction/samza-yarn-kafka-integration.png)

-The Samza client uses YARN to run a Samza job.
-The Samza [TaskRunners](../container/task-runner.html) run in one or more YARN containers, and execute user-written Samza [StreamTasks](../api/overview.html).
+The Samza client uses YARN to run a Samza job: YARN starts and supervises one or more [SamzaContainers](../container/samza-container.html), and your processing code (using the [StreamTask](../api/overview.html) API) runs inside those containers.
 The input and output for the Samza StreamTasks come from Kafka brokers that are (usually) co-located on the same machines as the YARN NMs.

 ### Example